 The downside is that all of this leverage can bankrupt an investor if they have extended vacancies and don’t have cash available to pay the mortgages when no rents are coming in.
 During the financial crisis of 2007 to 2010, many investors lost everything when they couldn’t make their payments.

-How Do You Know When To Sell A Rental Property?
+When To Sell A Rental Property

 Real estate doesn’t have a daily indicator of market health like the stock market does.
 Instead, real estate investors need to piece together clues and make decisions for themselves.
 Some of the factors you’ll need to analyze are: